OctopusDeploy/docs/src/pages/docs/security/octopus-tentacle-communication/regenerate-certificates-with-octopus-server-and-tentacle.md

 For more information on why Octopus uses self-signed certificates, please see the blog post [Why Octopus uses self-signed certificates](https://octopusdeploy.com/blog/why-self-signed-certificates).

-You can view the algorithm used by the Server certificate on the {{Configuration,Thumbprint}} page.
+You can view the algorithm used by the Server certificate on the **Configuration ➜ Thumbprint** page.
 If the algorithm contains `sha1`, we recommend regenerating your certificate.

 :::div{.warning}
 **Updating an existing Octopus Server or Tentacle**